aleph2c/miros-rabbitmq/doc/example.rst

   import time
-  import uuid # to generate a unique name import random from miros.hsm import spy_on from miros.event import signals, Event, return_status from miros_rabbitmq.network import NetworkedActiveObject
+  import uuid # to generate a unique name import random from miros import spy_on from miros import signals, Event, return_status from miros_rabbitmq import NetworkedActiveObject

 Then we construct a function that will generate a unique name for our
 statechart: